 The Undergraduate Nursing Program prepares students for entry-level professional nursing practice, which includes preparing them to meet the needs of underserved populations.
-This level of education is based on core knowledge and clinical competency applied though a unique blend of critical thinking, caring, communication and collaboration.
+This level of education is based on core knowledge and clinical competency applied through a unique blend of critical thinking, caring, communication and collaboration.
 Health promotion, illness management and population-based care are the focus of the traditional undergraduate curriculum.

 The program leads to a Bachelor of Science degree with a major in nursing and qualifies the graduate to take the NCLEX-RN (National Council Licensing Examination for Registered Nurses).
 Graduates are also eligible to apply for registration as a Minnesota public health nurse and have the academic credentials to pursue graduate study in Nursing

 Students are prepared to practice holistically as leaders in healthcare delivery, with an educational foundation grounded in the Benedictine values.
 Throughout the curriculum simulation, technology and integrative therapies are blended to prepare students as healers of the mind, body and spirit.
-Graduates will have the skills and knowledge necessary for responsible living and meaning work.
+Graduates will have the skills and knowledge necessary for responsible living and meaningful work.

 Nurses, no matter where they serve, will work with increasingly diverse populations.
 International experience gives nurses the cultural competence they need to succeed.
 Nurses will be called on to serve a variety of populations with diverse backgrounds and cultural competence and international experience will be invaluable.